-As examples, on June 5, 2019, the SEC adopted a package of rulemakings and interpretations that impose a best interest standard of conduct for broker-dealers, requires investment advisers and broker-dealers to deliver short-form disclosure documents to retail investors and clarifies the SEC's views on the fiduciary duty that investment advisers owe to their clients.
-Our partner firms are developing their required short-form disclosure document by the June 30, 2020 compliance date.
-The impact of other elements of the rulemakings and interpretations on our partner firms and the industry is unclear at this time.
+As examples, on June 5, 2019, the SEC adopted a package of rulemakings and interpretations that imposed a best interest standard of conduct for broker-dealers, required investment advisers and broker-dealers to deliver short-form disclosure documents to retail investors and clarified the SEC's views on the fiduciary duty that investment advisers owe to their clients.
+These rules went effective on September 10, 2019.
+Our partner firms developed the required short form disclosure documents.